opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Calculates the per-element difference between two arrays or array and a scalar.

-    :param src1: The first source array or a scalar.
+    :param src1: First source array or a scalar.

-    :param src2: The second source array or a scalar.
+    :param src2: Second source array or a scalar.

     :param dst: Destination array of the same size and the same number of channels as the input array.

     :param mask: Optional operation mask.
 This is an 8-bit single channel array that specifies elements of the destination array to be changed.

     :param dtype: Optional depth of the output array.
-See the discussion below.
+See the details below.

 The function ``subtract`` computes:

- #.
+ *
-    the difference between two arrays, when both input arrays have the same size and the same number of channels:
+    Difference between two arrays, when both input arrays have the same size and the same number of channels:

     .. math::

         \texttt{dst}(I) =  \texttt{saturate} ( \texttt{src1}(I) -  \texttt{src2}(I)) \quad \texttt{if mask}(I) \ne0

- #.
+ *
-    the difference between an array and a scalar, when ``src2`` is constructed from ``Scalar`` or has the same number of elements as ``src1.channels()``:
+    Difference between an array and a scalar, when ``src2`` is constructed from ``Scalar`` or has the same number of elements as ``src1.channels()``:

     .. math::

         \texttt{dst}(I) =  \texttt{saturate} ( \texttt{src1}(I) -  \texttt{src2} ) \quad \texttt{if mask}(I) \ne0

- #.
+ *
-    or the difference between a scalar and an array, when ``src1`` is constructed from ``Scalar`` or has the same number of elements as ``src2.channels()``:
+    Difference between a scalar and an array, when ``src1`` is constructed from ``Scalar`` or has the same number of elements as ``src2.channels()``:

     .. math::